Vukovar: Early history

-Vukovar was mentioned first in the 13th century as Volko, Walk, Wolkov (original Croatian/Slavic name of the town was Vukovo).
+Vukovar was mentioned first in the 13th century as Volko, Walk, Wolkov, Wolcou, Walkov and numerous other versions (original Croatian/Slavic name of the town was Vukovo).
+All these different forms of the city's name were used until the 14th century, when the name Vukovar began to be used more and more, to which the Hungarian suffix -var was added, which denotes a fortress.
 In 1231, Vukovo obtained its first privileges and later the right to levy taxes on passages along the Danube and the Vuka.
 In 1231, Vukovar received the status of a royal free city.
+Duke Koloman gave Vukovar the status of a free royal city, to encourage further development of the city.
+His charter meant that the residents of Vukovar were directly subject to the king, not the landowner.
 The charter of Duke Koloman confirmed the privileges that protected the people of Vukovar.
+From the contents of the charter, it can be seen that at that moment, an ethnically diverse population was already living in Vukovar.
+The inhabitants of Vukovar were engaged in trade and crafts.
+Vukovo County was quite densely populated in the Middle Ages.
+Vukovar entered the Middle Ages as a suburb with roads, and then a fortress was built.
+The royal administration is important for the further development of the city.
+The citizens of Vukovar received privileges from King Ludovik of Anjou, which included the holding of weekly fairs, which led to further stronger economic growth.
+Due to trade levies, the city's income also increases.
+The county was densely populated, and according to written sources, it had 33 forts, 34 shops and 1,182 villages, settlements and inhabited estates.
+Vukovar was an important church seat and a fortified city.
+The city occupied between 20 and 25 ha of the city area.
+At the end of the 14th century, Vukovar was one of the largest medieval Slavonic towns with 350 houses and 2,000 to 2,500 inhabitants.
 During administration of the medieval Kingdom of Hungary, the town was a seat of Valkó (Croatian: Vuka) county, which was located between the Drava and Sava rivers, while during Ottoman administration it was part of the Sanjak of Syrmia.
 The Turkish rule brought great changes to the Vukovar region.
 On their campaign in 1526, the Turks occupied Ilok and Vukovar.
 Vukovar lost its significance, but still remained an important trade center on an important trade route.
 Before liberation from the Turks, Vukovar had close to 3,000 inhabitants.